 Reports are an excellent way to manage large groups of Thoughts in your Brain.
 To open a Brain's Report area, click the View menu then click the Report command.
+The report pane is resizable.

-Figure 200.
+Figure 217.
 Viewing the Report Area